cds-snc/covid-alert-app/notifications/readme.md

 - Can optionally provide a target_version for app version-specific display (ie, update available!)
   - The version can use semver version comparators/ranges (ie, >, >=, <, etc...)
 - Version and Region checks are run locally

+## Other considerations

+- Is there a way we can check for new notifications before downloading the full notifications feed to limit bandwidth usage?
+Maybe a modified header that can be stored locally after download?